Vyral/base-template/_posts/2019-08-27-your-august-2019-real-estate-market-update.md

 {% include youtube.html %}

-Hello, raving fans\!
+<p style="text-align: center;"><em>Hello, raving fans!
 I’m back with your market update, as well as a message about the rumors of an impending recession.
-Stay tuned\!
+Stay tuned!</em></p>

 I don’t know about you, but every time I turn on the TV these days, I want to throw something at it.
 All this talk of recession, all the fake news created by the media, and all the news about a recession from pundits isn’t based on facts or real conditions.
 Rather, it’s based on a belief that by predicting a recession, they can create one and thus set the stage for a Democratic victory in 2020.
 This is a good sign that they have an exaggerated opinion of their own influence and have lost touch with the canons of their profession.
 The odds of a recession occurring in the US over the next year do not appear very high.